lewissbaker/cppcoro/README.md

 from within a coroutine to suspend the coroutine until the mutex lock is acquired.

-The implementation is lock-free in that a coroutine that awaits the mutex will not block the thread but will instead suspend
+The implementation is lock-free in that a coroutine that awaits the mutex will not block the thread but will instead suspend the coroutine and later resume it inside the call to `unlock()` by the previous lock-holder.

 API Summary:
 ```c++